Simon Colyn

-Simon Colyn (born March 23, 2002) is a Canadian soccer player who plays for Jong PSV.
+Simon Colyn (born March 23, 2002) is a Canadian professional soccer player who plays as a midfielder for Danish 1st Division club Lyngby.

 Career

+Vancouver Whitecaps FC

 Colyn signed with Vancouver Whitecaps FC on April 19, 2018.
 He made his debut on Vancouver's final game of the 2018 MLS season on October 28, as a substitute for Alphonso Davies in the 86th minute of a 2–1 victory over the Portland Timbers.

 On November 19, 2019, it was announced that Colyn would be joining Dutch club PSV for a 10-day training stint.

 On October 7, 2020, Colyn joined Italian Serie B side SPAL on loan until June 2021, with an option for the club to make the deal permanent.